-- Disbursement: The payment of student aid funds to the student by the school.
-Disbursed funds are applied to student term bills after student aid eligibility is confirmed (generally upon or around attendance confirmation RU Here) at the beginning of a semester. - Financial Aid Award The estimated costs of attending school and the estimated financial aid a student may be eligible for, based on the completion of all required documents and enrollment status.
-Award is available through the "My Financial Aid" widget on myRutgers portal. - FAFSA (Free Application for Federal Student Aid): An application that students complete each year to determine their financial aid eligibility.
-The application is available each October at studentaid.gov - Federal Pell Grant: Awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree. - Financial Aid: Assistance to help pay for college, including grants, loans, and scholarships. - Garden State Guarantee: A last-dollar financial aid program for NJ residents in their third and fourth year of study, which may cover some or all tuition and mandatory fees based on a family's adjusted gross income (AGI). - Food Pantry: Provides Rutgers students who are experiencing food insecurity with access to food and health care products.
-It is located in the College Avenue Student Center. - Grant: A type of financial aid, primarily based on financial need, which is provided to a student and does not need to be paid back.
-Often given by the federal or a state government, a company, a school or charitable organization. - Health Insurance Waiver: A waiver students must complete and submit each fall/spring semester they are enrolled if they already have health insurance. - Higher Education Student Assistance Authority (HESAA): The New Jersey State agency whose mission is to provide eligible New Jersey students with financial assistance and resources.
-The agency oversees The New Jersey Tuition Aid Grant (NJTAG) and NJ STARS/NJ STARS II. - Loan: A type of financial aid that consists of an amount of money, given for a period of time with an agreement that it will be repaid later with interest.
-Rutgers University participates Federal Direct Loan Program where students borrow directly from the federal government.
-These programs include: subsidized loans that are need-based and no interest is charged while a student is in school at least half-time, during the grace period, and during deferment and unsubsidized loans which are non-need-based loans that begin accruing interest upon disbursement. - Meal Plan: A pre-paid account for a student's on-campus meals, specifically for use in dining halls and other designated campus locations. - Meal Swipes: How students pay for their meals at dining halls and other designated locations; one swipe provides access for the full meal and students are not charged for individual items. - Merit-Based: Financial aid awarded by a college, university or external organizations to students who have demonstrated special academic ability or talents, regardless of their financial need. - Need-Based: Financial aid that is awarded to students due to their financial inability to pay the full cost of attending a specific college or university. - New Jersey Tuition Aid Grant (NJTAG): These awards are provided to full-time undergraduate New Jersey residents who are enrolled in an approved degree or certificate program and meet financial need criteria established by the New Jersey Higher Education Student Assistance Authority (HESAA). - RU Express: The official university debit account.
-It offers a convenient cash-free alternative that allows students, faculty and staff to use their Rutgers ID card like a debit card.

-- Satisfactory Academic Progress (SAP): To maintain eligibility for financial aid, students must maintain a certain GPA and completion rate. - Scarlet Guarantee: A last-dollar financial aid program for NJ residents in their first or second year of study to cover some or all tuition and mandatory fees based on a family's adjusted gross income (AGI). - Scarlet Promise Grant: Need-based, institutional financial aid award that closes the gap between aid from federal and state sources and what Rutgers families can afford. - Scholarship: A type of financial aid that is provided to a student and does not need to be paid back.
-Typically, scholarships are financial need-based, but are also awarded based on other criteria such as academic performance, community involvement, leadership skills, etc. - Verification: Rutgers University is required to verify the data supplied on the FAFSA (Free Application for Federal Student Aid) in cases where an application is selected for verification - typically through random selection by the federal government. - Work-Study: A federally-funded employment program where students are placed in part-time jobs with a 20 hours a week limit on campus to earn funds and gain work experience.
+- Health Insurance Waiver: A waiver students must complete and submit each fall/spring semester they are enrolled if they have health insurance and do not need to be enrolled in university-provided insurance. - Higher Education Student Assistance Authority (HESAA): The New Jersey State agency whose mission is to provide eligible New Jersey students with financial assistance and resources.
+The agency oversees the New Jersey Tuition Aid Grant (NJTAG) and NJ STARS/NJ STARS II. - Loan: A type of financial aid that consists of an amount of money, given for a period of time with an agreement to be repaid later with interest.
+Rutgers University participates in the Federal Direct Loan Program where students borrow directly from the federal government.
+These programs include: subsidized loans that are need-based with no interest charged while a student is in school at least half-time, during the grace period, and during deferment, as well as unsubsidized loans which are non-need-based loans that begin accruing interest upon disbursement. - Meal Plan: A pre-paid account for a student's on-campus meals, specifically for use in dining halls and other designated campus locations. - Meal Swipes: How students pay for their meals at dining halls and other designated locations; one swipe provides access for the full meal and students are not charged for individual items. - Merit-Based Aid: Financial aid awarded by a college, university or external organizations to students who have demonstrated special academic ability or talents, regardless of their financial need. - Need-Based Aid: Financial aid that is awarded to students due to their financial inability to pay the full cost of attending a specific college or university. - New Jersey Tuition Aid Grant (NJTAG): These awards are provided to full-time undergraduate New Jersey residents who are enrolled in an approved degree or certificate program and meet financial need criteria established by the New Jersey Higher Education Student Assistance Authority (HESAA). - RU Express: The official university debit account.
+It offers a convenient cash-free alternative that allows students, faculty and staff to use their Rutgers ID card like a debit card. - Satisfactory Academic Progress (SAP): To maintain eligibility for financial aid, students must maintain a certain GPA and completion rate (number of credits achieved per year). - Scarlet Guarantee: A last-dollar financial aid program for NJ residents in their first or second year of study to cover some or all tuition and mandatory fees based on a family's adjusted gross income (AGI). - Scarlet Promise Grant: Need-based, institutional financial aid award that closes the gap between aid from federal and state sources and what Rutgers families can afford. - Scholarship: A type of financial aid that does not need to be paid back.
+Scholarships are awarded based on criteria such as academic performance, community involvement, leadership skills, etc. - Verification: Rutgers University is required to verify the data supplied on the FAFSA (Free Application for Federal Student Aid) in cases where an application is selected for verification typically through random selection by the federal government. - Work-Study: A federally-funded employment program based on financial need where students are placed in on-campus part-time jobs with a 20-hour-a-week limit to earn funds and gain work experience.